+Being a cloud manager is a significant challenge.
 Maybe your organization has decided to move to the cloud and now you need to put together a team to make that happen.
-Or maybe you’re finally getting serious about cost and performance.
+Or maybe you’re finally getting serious about minimizing cost and improving performance.
 Or perhaps you’re rapidly scaling and need more resources to maintain your progress.

-No matter what cloud stage you’re in, managing the cloud is a meticulous process, and you will need to bring together an all-star group to ensure success.
-Your team must be able to manage and support the cloud before, during, and well after migration is complete.
-This means you need to know all different roles critical to a successful cloud environment.
+No matter what cloud stage you’re in, managing the cloud is a meticulous process.
+You will need to bring together an all-star group to ensure success.
+Your team must be able to manage and support the cloud before, during, and after migrations.
+You'll need a variety of roles and skills to build and maintain a successful cloud environment.

 - Executive sponsor: Liaisons between tactical cloud team and leadership.